-JAIPilot is an IntelliJ plugin and VS Code extension that automatically generates robust, high-coverage Java unit tests.
+JAIPilot is an IntelliJ plugin and open-source CLI that automatically generates robust, high-coverage Java unit tests.
 It understands method logic, handles mocking, and self-corrects errors so you don’t have to write tests manually.

 JAIPilot is ideal for Java developers who want to avoid repetitive boilerplate test code and achieve high test coverage quickly.
 It’s especially useful if you want reliable tests without switching context or writing prompts manually.